alex-654/workbook/book_summary/completed_code(Steve McConnell)/6 System Considerations.md

 ### 27.4 Effect of Project Size on Productivity

-At small sizes (2000 lines of code or smaller), the single biggest influence on produc- tivity is the skill of the individual programmer (Jones 1998).
+At small sizes (2000 lines of code or smaller), the single biggest influence on productivity is the skill of the individual programmer (Jones 1998).
 As project size increases, team size and organization become greater influences on productivity.

 ### 27.5 Effect of Project Size on Development Activities

 ![activity_proportions_size](./img/activity_proportions_size.png)

-Construction becomes less predominant because as project size increases, the construc- tion activities—detailed design, coding, debugging, and unit testing—scale up propor- tionately but many other activities scale up faster.
+Construction becomes less predominant because as project size increases, the construction activities—detailed design, coding, debugging, and unit testing—scale up proportionately but many other activities scale up faster.

 Here’s a list of activities that grow at a more-than-linear rate as project size increases: